tjamali/Kaggle_House-Prices/README.md

 # Kaggle: House Prices Competition

-I am going to tackle one of the kaggle competition named "House Prices: Advanced Regression Techniques competition".
+This is one of the kaggle competition named "House Prices: Advanced Regression Techniques competition".

 I will go through the following steps to get a successful Kaggle submission:

-Acquire the data
+Download the data
 Explore the data
-Engineer and transform the features and the target variable Build a model
-Make and submit predictions
+Feature engineering
+Make a model
+Make a submition file

 ## Getting Started